KyranFang/Awesome-Paper-for-DCAI-in-Tabular-Data/README.md

 \[Building\]

 ## Data-Centric AI in Tabular Data Management
 We have collected recent influential papers on Data-Centric AI Technologies employed to enhance the performance of LLMs in tabular data-related tasks, with annotations on the relevant technology classes featured in these papers.
-Here, `FS` stands for Feature Selection, `FG` for Feature Generation and `DA` for data augmentation.
+Here, `DA` stands for Data Augmentation, `FS` stands for Feature Selection, `FG` for Feature Generation and `DA` for data augmentation.
 The papers listed below are arranged in a roughly chronological order of publication.

 | Venue     | Paper                                                        |                            Links                             |   Tags    | TLDR                                                         |
 | :-------- | :----------------------------------------------------------- | :----------------------------------------------------------: | :-------: | :----------------------------------------------------------- |